christianalfoni/impact/docs/learn/scoping.md

 Scoping stores allows you to instantiate state management related to specific pages, features or even for each item in a list.
 You can start subscriptions and instantiate classes which can be disposed with `cleanup` when unmounting the provider.

-With a provider the store can receive props from React to initialise itself.
-This is especially useful to take advantage of modern React async patterns.
+With a provider the store can receive props as signals from React to initialise itself.
+You choose if you want to just unwrap the props signal to use it as an initial value, or if you want to keep it as React updates it through reconciliation.

+Receiving props from React is especially useful to take advantage of modern React async patterns.
 The feature also allows you to bind a store to state, for example a store that provides functionality to edit a specific ticket in your project management app.

 ::: tip